 Favourite types of projects: Anything to do with food because it’s something that everyone loves to talk about and something we can always find people for.

 Favourite product right now: The new Youtube app which allows you to lock your phone without the app pausing.
 I can’t believe it’s taken so long for this to become a thing!

-Hannah recently joined the team at Research Opinions and quickly established herself within her role as Project Coordinator.
-She’s taken her enthusiasm for speaking to people from all sorts of different backgrounds and applied it to research about current affairs and topical issues.
+Hannah has established herself as a Project Coordinator with her natural enthusiasm for speaking to people from all sorts of different backgrounds and loves to apply it to research on current affairs and topical issues.

 The best part about working in market research: Learning about other people and the way they relate to things.

 Guilty pleasures: Love a soppy book that makes me cry.
 Always a sucker for a Nicholas Sparks film or novel